Subject: University of Maine System Purchasing Procedures

 - Use of Bond Financed Facility: Management services, or other contracts, involving activities to be carried out in a bond financed facility must be screened for potential private business use in accordance with APL III-I Tax Exempt Debt Compliance.

-- Computer software and services.
-In order to ensure all volume based System-wide purchasing opportunities have been considered and to review any associated licensing agreements for appropriate terms and the reduction of risk, purchases of computer software and/or services of $25,000 or more must be reviewed by the UMS Chief Information Officer and Office of Strategic Procurement.
+- Computer Software and Services.
+In order to ensure all volume-based System-wide purchasing opportunities have been considered and to review any associated licensing agreements for appropriate terms and the reduction of risk, purchases of computer software and/or services of $25,000 or more must be reviewed by the UMS Chief Information Officer and Office of Strategic Procurement.

-VI.
+VII.
 Additional Considerations for Services Contracting

 All provisions outlined in sections III, IV, and V of this APL apply when securing service contracts.
 Competitive bidding thresholds apply and purchase orders must be created.